 The Twin Brook Trail, a 0.7 mile trail that meanders through a mixed growth forest, crossing two small brooks.
 Enjoy the many spring wildflowers or magnificent fall foliage along this family friendly trail.

 The Nature Trail, a little over half a mile long, offers visitors some of the history of the flora and fauna of the area; along with some history of the Sebago region.
 During the summer season, an interpretive ranger offers guided walks along the trails in the campground discussing the various ecosystems and history of the lake region area.

-At just under 1 mile long, the Beaver Lodge Trail rises and descends gently through deciduous forest, emerging at the banks of Horseshoe Pond.
-Great for wildlife enthusiasts, this trail winds past a porcupine den, through areas frequented by deer and the occasional moose, to the site of a formerly active beaver colony, where birds, amphibians and wetland plants abound.
+At just under 1 mile long, the Beaver Lodge Trail rises and descends gently through deciduous forest, emerging at the banks of Horseshoe Bog.
+Great for wildlife enthusiasts, this trail winds past beaver lodges, and through areas frequented by deer and the occasional moose, where birds, amphibians and wetland plants abound.